yifanwang97/Explainable-fuzzy-integral/README.md

 This function computes the fuzzy density values for each class.

-The results are shown in a json file "1_fuzzy_integral_fold1/data/all_datasets/contribution/contribution_each_class_val.json".
+The results are shown in a json file named "contribution_each_class_val.json" located at "1_fuzzy_integral_fold1/data/all_datasets/contribution/".

 ```
 python main_gi_for_each_class.py